Dreamline

 We surveyed 129 recent Disney visitors, focusing on families with young children and those with mobility challenges.
 We deliberately chose to focus on this core customer base, as we felt those would be the most likely to run into issues with moving throughout the park.

-We interviewed eight people and seperated each into three categories.
-We interviewed elders, parents, and children themselves to be able to understand their unique struggles and challenges while navigating through the parks.
+We interviewed eight people, separating each into three categories.
+We interviewed elders, parents, and children to be able to understand their unique struggles and challenges while navigating throughout the Disney parks.

 Using our interview questions that we had formulated previously we made our way into the largest Disney park, Animal Kingdom.
-During our time here we conducted rapid interviews with people resting or in line for rides.
+During our time here we conducted rapid interviews to gather insights on-site with people resting or in line for rides.

 Validating our solution.

-Our research also revealed concerns about safety.
+Our research also revealed concerns about safety, so we knew we needed to create a plan to soften worries from visitors.
 To combat this the Dreamline would dampen some of these concerns with dedicated lanes, a limited fleet, and utilization and development of cutting edge safety technology.

 To explore how some of the widgets on the interactive table would work we created some paper prototypes to play with and organize.
 We also experimented with interactions such as rotation, orientation switches, and scaling.